Ada-Developers-Academy/C3Projects--VideoStoreAPI/pseudoRoutes.md

-Customers
+##Customers

 GET '/customers'
-- returns list of all customers
+- returns an object of all customer objects
 - no data provided

-GET '/customers?sort_by=:column&number=:number&offset=:offset'
+GET '/customers/:sort_by/:number/:offset'
+(GET '/customers?sort_by=:column&number=:number&offset=:offset')

+- returns select collection of customer objects
 - how to tell route to stop at the & ??
 - columns are: name, registered_at, postal_code
 - number is # of customer records to be returned